Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

 .. note::
 	`setup_drivers` is a default operator integrated in the default execution graph of exaDEM.
 By default, this operator is set to nop for `no operator`.

-We use the Hooke's law to compute contact force between the polyhedra/polyhedra and cylinder/polyhedra.
+We use the Contact's law to compute contact force between the polyhedra/polyhedra and cylinder/polyhedra.
 Gravity is applied everywhere.

 .. code-block:: yaml

  compute_force:
    - gravity_force
-   - hooke_polyhedron:
+   - contact_polyhedron:
       symetric: true
       config: { rcut: 0.0 m , dncut: 0.0 m, kn: 10000, kt: 10000, kr: 0.0, fc: 0.0, mu: 0.1, damp_rate: 0.999}
       config_driver: { rcut: 0.0 m , dncut: 0.0 m, kn: 10000, kt: 10000, kr: 0.0, fc: 0.0, mu: 0.1, damp_rate: 0.999}